predis/predis/README.md

 client saves a time on socket creation and connection handshake.
 By default, connection is created on first-command execution and will be automatically closed by GC before the process is being killed.
-However, if your application is backed by PHP-FPM the processes are idle, and you may set up it to be persistent and re-usable across multiple script execution within the same process.
+However, if your application is backed by PHP-FPM the processes are idle, and you may set up it to be persistent and reusable across multiple script execution within the same process.

 To enable the persistent connection mode you should provide following configuration: